PoslinskiNet/ember-testing-guide/README.md

 }
 ```

-Make sure that your application adapter has the proper namespace property set:
+Make sure that your application adapter has the namespace property set:

 ```javascript
 namespace: 'api'
 ```

 If we want to use Mirage in our test, we need to set it up in each test.
-For instance, in case of integration tests it can look like that:
+For instance, in case of integration tests, it can look like this:

 ```javascript
 import { module } from 'qunit';